skeoop/skeoop.github.io/About.md

 * Sorting and Comparators (an example of the Strategy Pattern)
 * Iterators and the Iterator design pattern
 * Mutable and immutable objects
-* Unit testing with JUnit
+* Unit testing and unit testing frameworks
 * Input-Output classes and their hierarchy
 * Graphical UI using JavaFX
 * Events and Event Handling